oceanprotocol/docs/discover/networks/README.md

 **Bridge**

-Check our BSC Bridge [guide](bridges.md#binance-smart-chain-bsc-bridge) to learn how you can deposit, withdraw and send tokens.
+Check out the BSC Bridge [guide](bridges.md#binance-smart-chain-bsc-bridge) to learn how you can deposit, withdraw and send tokens.

 ### Energy Web Chain